yizhanyun/yx/README.md

 [中文](#中文)

+**0.2.4 Update**

+Duosite has been renamed to `yx`, for only one reason, shorter to run as a cli.

+Now `yx` could be interprted as `Your eXpansive` server , or in Chinese `游侠(You Xia)`

 **0.2.0 Update**

-Now Duosite reached a milestone of 0.2.0.
+Now yx reached a milestone of 0.2.0.
 Livereload has been added supporting live reload of html, ejs, alpine, tailwind and EAT stack (Ejs, Alpine, Tailwind) templates.

-When you run `yarn duosite new template-blank site-1`, launch server with `yarn duosite dev`, and edit your index.html under `site-1/pages`, your browser will live reload your page and your edit will be effective immediately.
+When you run `yarn yx new template-blank site-1`, launch server with `yarn yx dev`, and edit your index.html under `site-1/pages`, your browser will live reload your page and your edit will be effective immediately.

-# 多站 duosite
+# 游侠 yx

-Duosite (duo: 多, many in Chinese, site: 站 in Chinese) is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, file system based routing, static site generation but also supports advanced nodejs server side programming.
+yx (duo: 多, many in Chinese, site: 站 in Chinese) is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, file system based routing, static site generation but also supports advanced nodejs server side programming.

-Duosite is built on top of the excellent [fastify](https://github.com/fastify/fastify) webserver.
-Duosite borrowed many ideas from [Nextjs](https://github.com/vercel/next.js).
+yx is built on top of the excellent [fastify](https://github.com/fastify/fastify) webserver. yx borrowed many ideas from [Nextjs](https://github.com/vercel/next.js).
 I'd like to thank both teams for their greate work and contribution to open source software.

-Duosite embraces **ECMAScript modules** thus requires Node **15** and uses `mjs` for JS source code.
+yx embraces **ECMAScript modules** thus requires Node **15** and uses `mjs` for JS source code.

-Duosite is functioning now but still under heavy development.
+yx is functioning now but still under heavy development.
 You are welcome to try it and submit any suggestions or issues.

-## Core Duosite features
+## Core yx features

 ### Pages of both static HTML and view templates

-Like Next.js, Duosite renders and serves pages from `<site>/pages` folder.
-Unlike Next.js, Duosite supports static HTML files and also renders template engine files, for example [liquidjs](https://github.com/harttle/liquidjs) and [ejs](https://github.com/mde/ejs).
+Like Next.js, yx renders and serves pages from `<site>/pages` folder.
+Unlike Next.js, yx supports static HTML files and also renders template engine files, for example [liquidjs](https://github.com/harttle/liquidjs) and [ejs](https://github.com/mde/ejs).

 ### Filebased routing

-Duosite supports Nextjs style file based routing, in the format of `/<segments>/[route1]/[route2]/[[...captureAll]].[template-ext]`.
+yx supports Nextjs style file based routing, in the format of `/<segments>/[route1]/[route2]/[[...captureAll]].[template-ext]`.

 It also supports three dat feteching methods for template renderring, and static html generation, `getStaticProps`, `getServerProps` and `getStaticPaths`.

 ### Companion boot.mjs to unify data loading

-Duosite has one unique design, a companion `boot.mjs` for loading data for template renderring.
+yx has one unique design, a companion `boot.mjs` for loading data for template renderring.

 One common task is to load initial data for template renderring.
-To support file based routing, when renderring template under pages, duosite would look up a companion js file, `<template-file-name>.boot.mjs`, which should export one or all of three async functions: `getStaticProps`, `getServerProps`, `getStaticPaths`
+To support file based routing, when renderring template under pages, yx would look up a companion js file, `<template-file-name>.boot.mjs`, which should export one or all of three async functions: `getStaticProps`, `getServerProps`, `getStaticPaths`

 ### Server enhancement

-Drawing on `fastify`'s plugin based design, Duosite allows deep customization and enhancement of built-in server.
+Drawing on `fastify`'s plugin based design, yx allows deep customization and enhancement of built-in server.
 It allows developers to provide global service builder and site service builder to added shared services, allow global enhancer and site enhancer to enrich web server and add any routing rules and handlers to build-in server.

 ### Subsites and indepent engines

-Duosite supports subsites and allow each subsite to have its own template engines and renderrers.
+yx supports subsites and allow each subsite to have its own template engines and renderrers.
 You can hve one site of `ejs` engine and another of `liquidjs` engine for experiments, benchmarking, testing and production.

 ### Compile to generate full static site or mixed static and dynamic site

-Like Nextjs, duosite expose a `yarn duosite build <site-name>` command, which will scan page folder to decide if a template file should and could be renderred to static html file or files, or should be dynamicly renddered and served.
+Like Nextjs, yx expose a `yarn yx build <site-name>` command, which will scan page folder to decide if a template file should and could be renderred to static html file or files, or should be dynamicly renddered and served.

 ## Usage

-Duosite embraces ECMAScript modules thus requires node15 and uses `mjs` for JS source code.
+yx embraces ECMAScript modules thus requires node15 and uses `mjs` for JS source code.

 ### Install

 Yarn:

-`yarn add duosite`
+`yarn add yx`

 Npm:

-`npm install duosite`
+`npm install yx`

 This project uses yarn.
 So documentation below uses yarn too.

 ### List templates

-`yarn duosite ls`
+`yarn yx ls`

 ### Create new site from template

-`yarn duosite new <template-name> <new-site-name>`
+`yarn yx new <template-name> <new-site-name>`

 The new site name is subdomain name so it must comply with subdomain rules

 ### Run development server

-`yarn duosite dev`
+`yarn yx dev`

 ### Visit a subsite:

 Open your browser and visit `<sub-site-name>.localhost:5000`.

-Duosite uses 5000 as default port.
+yx uses 5000 as default port.
 You can change it by modifying `settings.mjs`

 ### Custom settings